If you asked most people to play word association with Malaysia, best beaches would not be what comes to mind for most people.

-The beaches you see here are scattered around Malaysia (map is at the bottom of the post).
+The beaches you see here are all over Malaysia (map is at the bottom of the post).
+I couldn’t help but include the Perhentian beaches in this unusual two week Malaysian itinerary.
+But, you won’t regret your visit to any of them.

-I’ve explored the majority of the beaches in Langkawi and was stoked to see the sunset at Tanjung Rhu Public Beach.
+I’ve explored most of the beaches in Langkawi and was the sunset at Tanjung Rhu Public Beach made me so happy.
 Never have I ever seen so much pink/purple in the sky.
-It was so memorable and while I won’t be able to afford to stay at the hotels nearby anytime soon, the fact they’ve kept this a public beach is awesome.
+It was so memorable and I’d love to stay at one of the hotels along the beach next time (backpacker problems).
+The fact they’ve kept this a public beach is awesome.

-You can also do some water activities around here such as sea kayaking and jet skiing.
+There are also water activities based here such as sea kayaking and jet skiing to make the most of your Malaysia beach holiday.

-If you aren’t driving to this beach, the trip here takes some time.
+Of course, we can’t just think about the beaches of Peninsular Malaysia, there’s Borneo too.
+If you aren’t driving to this beach, the trip here takes some time using public transport from Kota Kinabalu.
 You take the bus north as far as you can from Kota Kinabalu, before getting a taxi for the last stretch.

 The Tip of Borneo beach is remote, with a handful of guesthouses and restaurants along the stretch of sand extending to the rocks that are the northern tip of the beach.